Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

 Next, define a `MovieReviewPayload` struct.
-This will act as a intermediary between the instruction data byte array and the enum to facilitate deserialization.
-It should use a `derive` attribute to provide a default implementation for the `BorshDeserialize` trait.
+This will act as an intermediary type for deserializtion so it should use the `derive` attribute macro to provide a default implementation for the `BorshDeserialize` trait.

 ```rust
 #[derive(BorshDeserialize)]